-Recognizing this challenge, SAIACS has launched an online hybrid DMin programme that enables Christian leaders to upgrade their theological education with a doctoral programme, within a short period of time [3 years] in multiple disciplines and without disrupting them from their other ongoing work and ministry responsibilities.
+The DMin programme (online hybrid) enables Christian leaders to upgrade their theological education with a doctoral programme (3 years) in multiple disciplines without disrupting their ongoing work and ministry responsibilities.

 - ENTRY REQUIREMENTS

-- MDiv, BD, MTh, or equivalent from a recognised institution, and passed with at least II Class (55%, i.e. B+) or equivalent.
+- MDiv, BD, MTh, or equivalent from a recognised institution, and passed with at least II Class (B+) or equivalent.

 - A minimum of 5 years of experience in Christian ministry.

 - Letter affirming that their organisation supports their study and will provide the necessary support to the candidate to work on and complete their thesis project.

 - Completion of SAIACS application requirements, examinations and interview.